 Where are my notes stored?

 Locally on your own device, as simple Markdown files.
 You can just open them in your file manager and see them.
 That means you always have complete control over your data.
-No server reading your notes, no risk of a company going bankrupt and your data disappearing.
+No server reading your notes, no risk that a company goes bankrupt and your data disappears.
 It’s just a folder with text files on your computer.

-How can I sync my notes between devices?
+How can I synchronize my notes between devices?

 You have a few options.
-The official Obsidian Sync service costs $1 per month and works super fast and reliably.
+The official Obsidian Sync service costs $ 4 per month and works super fast and reliable.
 But you can also use free alternatives: put your Obsidian folder in iCloud Drive, Google Drive, Dropbox or OneDrive.
 That works fine, just a bit slower.
 Technical users can also use Git for version control and synchronization.
 I use iCloud myself and that works well enough, though it’s not as instant as the official Sync.

 Conclusion

 Obsidian is a fantastic tool if you’re willing to invest time.
 It’s not plug-and-play like Notion or Evernote.
-You need to learn the Markdown syntax, understand the linking system, and build your own workflow.
+You have to learn the Markdown syntax, understand the link system, and build your own workflow.
 But if you make that investment, you get a lot in return.

-For me personally, local storage is the biggest advantage.
+For me personally, the local storage is the biggest plus.
 My notes are mine.
-No company reading my data, no privacy concerns, no dependence on an internet connection.
+No company reading my data, no privacy concerns, no dependency on an internet connection.
 That gives peace of mind.

 The Graph View and backlinks have really changed how I think about notes.
 Instead of separate documents in folders, I now have a network of ideas that are connected to each other.
 That helps with creativity and seeing patterns.

 But I have to be honest: the mobile app is disappointing.
-If you work a lot on the go, that’s a problem.
+If you work on the go a lot, that’s a problem.
 And the price of Sync feels too high for what it is.
 I use iCloud myself, that works well enough.

 My advice?
 Try it for free.
 Download Obsidian, make some notes, experiment with links and the Graph View.
-If you notice after a few weeks that you keep coming back, then it’s probably something for you.
+If after a few weeks you notice you keep coming back, then it’s probably something for you.
 If not, no problem – you haven’t paid anything and your notes are just text files you can use anywhere.

 For writers, researchers, students and knowledge workers who want to build their own system: this is the best tool I know.
 For people who just want to quickly make some notes without hassle: look at something simpler.